 should be run in sequence in their entirety to achieve

-a well-defined purpose (analysis_jan16.R
+a well-defined purpose (analysis_jan16.R is not a

 well-defined purpose), and the console should be used to debug scripts.